We all know that you want to make some serious gains in the gym and minimise injury, right?

 AND make sure somewhere in all of that planning are included one or two worthwhile Face Pull sessions every week.

-Take a medium load for your Face Pulls; if you go too heavy you’ll start to punch the lower back and increase the chances of spinal or muscular (obliques, dorsi) injury, which obviously would make our article completely pointless; and we work hard on this stuff, so please pay attention.
+Take a medium load for your Face Pulls.
+If you go too heavy you’ll start to punch the lower back and increase the chances of spinal or muscular (obliques, dorsi) injury.

 - To begin, choose your preferred rep range (4-to-6, 6-to-8 or 8-to-10) and prepare to do three sets.